Technology Control Plans

-A Technology Control Plan (TCP) is a living document that outlines the means in which export controlled information and technology will be protected.
-The purpose of a TCP is to outline the characteristics of the project and to define the controls necessary to ensure that the transfer of identified items to visitors, employees, and students during the performance of research activities or other university endeavors occurs in an authorized and approved manner.
+A Technology Control Plan ("TCP") is a living document that outlines the means by which export-controlled information and technology will be protected.
+The purpose of a TCP is to outline the characteristics of the project and to define the controls necessary to ensure that the transfer of identified tangible or intangible items to visitors, employees, and students during the performance of research activities or other University endeavors occurs in an authorized and approved manner.

 Answer "Yes" or "No" to the following questions noted below.
-If you are unsure how to answer the question, contact NYU's Office of Compliance and Risk Management (OCRM) for assistance.
+If you are unsure how to answer the question, contact OEC for assistance.
 DO NOT ASSUME the answer is "NO" if you do not know the answer with certainty.